HIFF 2015 Venues

 To really connect the audience with the movies, we bring in the filmmakers in person to speak about and answer questions regarding their films.
 On top of just showing the movies, we have programs that cultivate visual literacy and seminars about film production.
 HIFF is 11 straight days of over 150 different films representing dozens of countries, featuring countless filmmakers and celebrities.

 The lines for each film may be the first thing you see when you come to an event (especially if it’s a mob).
-The crowd is separated into nine lines, right outside the theater lobby.
+The crowd is separated into six lines, right outside the theater lobby, with and additional two lines inside by each theater for passholders.
 Understanding the lines is critical to navigating HIFF.
 Three movies line up at a time.
-For each movie there are three lines (3 movies x 3 lines = 9 lines).
+For each movie there are three lines outside (3 movies x 2 lines = 6 lines) and two lines inside.
 Each line will indicate which movie is queuing up and which ticket type should be standing in that line.

 Additionally, for shows that sell out, we form a “standby” line that still offers an opportunity to watch the film.
 HIFF volunteers will be stationed at several places around the floor to assist you.
 We’ll have people at the information desk, at the rear of the lines, at the lobby door and at the theater doors.